Presidential Green Chemistry Challenge Awards

 These prestigious awards are sponsored by the U.S. Environmental Protection Agency’s Office of Chemical Safety and Pollution Prevention in partnership with the American Chemical Society Green Chemistry Institute® and other members of the chemical community.

-Nominations for the 2016 awards are due by December 31, 2015.
-The application packet will be posted on the EPA website.
+Nominations for the PGCCA 2016 awards are due by December 31, 2015.
+View the Nomination Package for the 2016 Awards.